 How many input states?
 Logic verification (pseudoverification)

 What is the potential computation in a gm of bacteria?

+This is cool though looking at a mL of culture is more interesting for the cell-based computer argument b/c it gets pretty close to rivalling modern day CPUs.

 Scalability of phage repressors